adrian-d-hidalgo/nestjs-mcp-server/.handbook/GIT_GUIDELINES.md

 All possible validations and checks (linting, tests, version progression, branch naming, etc.) are automated via CI/CD workflows.
 Manual steps should be minimized and clearly documented if required.

-## Automatic Sync from Main to Develop

-After a `hotfix/*` or `release/*` branch is merged into `main`, an automated process will create a PR to sync `main` into `develop`.
-If there are no conflicts, this PR can be merged automatically.
-If conflicts are detected, manual resolution is required before merging.

 ## Special Workflow Cases

 ### Bugfixes vs Hotfixes vs Relfixes